Ruth Becker

 Dishonesty offences

-Ruth is leading Emma Heath of chambers, representing the first defendant on an indictment alleging conspiracy to produce counterfeit currency.
-It is alleged that the value of the counterfeit currency is in excess of £5 million.
-Woolwich Crown Court.
+Ruth led Emma Heath of chambers, representing the first defendant on an indictment alleging conspiracy to produce counterfeit currency.
+It is alleged that the value of the counterfeit currency was in excess of £15 million.
+The defendant was acquitted after a trial involving the cross examination of cell site and telephone experts and the investigating officers.

 News report here